nageshwar-mehta/Verilog/FFT/FFT.srcs/sources_1/new/readme.md

 ...
 ```

-Outputs were matched to within ±1 LSB of MATLAB FFT results.
+Outputs were matched within ±1 LSB of MATLAB FFT results.

 ---